More Tips for Going To Mass with Young Children

 Bring a children’s Bible and religious books.

-Sometimes they we engrossed in the books for five minutes, other times for a longer period of time.
+Sometimes they were engrossed in the books for five minutes, other times for a longer period of time.
 If we brought a few books, our kids had a variety to choose from to hold their attention longer.
 (We would let them each choose a book ahead of time to minimize fighting over them during Mass.)
 As they got older, they could follow the parts of the Mass rather than just look through the book.

 Give them time to move around after Mass.